catarinaacsilva/eclipseHono-Ditto/README.md

 ## Introduction

-DETImotic is a project about domotics and IoT developed at Instituto de Telecomunicações and at University of Aveiro.
+DETImotic is a project about domotics and IoT developed at Instituto de Telecomunicações and University of Aveiro.

 In practice, this project implies installing a sensor infrastructure and developing an API that provides access to the generated data.